lightly-ai/lightly/docs/source/docker/advanced/sequence_selection.rst

 In our example, a look at a PCA of the embeddings of the selected frames nicely shows the 20 selected sequences.
-The following image is taken from the output of the Lightly
+The following image is taken from the output of the Lightly Worker:
-docker:

 .. figure:: images/sequence_selection_pca.png
     :align: center